10th - 17th January 2019

 Iceland in winter is a very different place to Iceland in summer.
 Sub-zero temperatures, bone-chilling winds and harsh conditions are prevalent, but the photographic rewards are accordingly immense.
 From ice fields as far as the eye can see, through glaciers and blue ice caves to the mind boggling northern lights, winter is THE season for photography in Iceland, for those who dare.

 Join professional nature photographers Erez Marom and Arnar Bergur Guðjónsson for the photographic journey of a lifetime.
-This workshop is scheduled right after the 'Land of Ice' workshop, and right before the 'Northern Spirits' workshop, to make it comfortable for participants who wish to register to several workshops back to back, receive a discounted price and reduce flight costs.
+This workshop is scheduled right after the 'Land of Ice' workshop, to make it comfortable for participants who wish to register to both workshops back to back, receive a discounted price and reduce flight costs.

 In this part of the journey, we'll head to the wilder, less-visited western and northern parts of Iceland, where weather is more stable, chances of witnessing the Aurora are higher, killer whales and seals roam the waters hunting herring and towering mountains join frozen blue waterfalls to make some of Iceland's most amazing scenery.
 Naturally, no Iceland workshop is complete without a super-jeep ride, so we'll take a monster-truck tour into the frozen highlands, to visit some incredible waterfalls and locations unreachable otherwise.